NeatNerdPrime/puppet-resolv_conf/REFERENCE.md

 ##### <a name="-resolv_conf--searchlist"></a>`searchlist`

-Data type: `Array[String,0,6]`
+Data type: `Array[String]`

 An array of domains that the resolver will search.
-A maximum of 6 domains can be specified.
 This parameter cannot be used together with `domainname`.
+The old restriction of six entries has been removed.
+Check your documentation if your operating system release supports more than six items.

 Default value: `[]`